JavadRah/RCJSoccer/README.md

 This is our hardworking about RoboCup junior soccer.
 We release our work to improve junior competition.

 # Introduction
-The Farzanegan1 Team originally start working on 2017 in RoboCup junior soccer lightweight.
-After one year experience, The team member moved to Junior Soccer OpenWeight with the name PersianGulf.
-The PersianGulf Team is a part of the Farzanegan 1 RoboCup family.
+The Farzanegan1 Team originally start working on 2000 in RoboCup junior soccer.

 # Member of Farzanegan 1 RoboCup family
 ## 2018